FrancisMuana/1_Puzzle_Platforms/README.md

   * See AMovingPlatform::Tick for the changes.
       * Platform now move to a TargetLocation widget
       * TargetLocation is a local location, We convert it to become a GlobalTargetLocation to match the Location FVector.

+# Sending The Platform Back
+  * Check AMovingPlatform::Tick for the changes.